Kakifrucht/HalfminerSystem/README.md

   - To read players homes
 - **Handlers**
   - BossBar
-    - Set timeLeft until bar fades out
+    - Send bar to specific player or broadcast
-    - Only show one bar at a timeLeft
+    - Set time until bar fades out
-    - Broadcast bar to all players (besides player specific one)
+    - Broadcast bar and player bar seperate, only one at a time of each
   - Storage
     - Autosave
     - Flatfile in .yml format